Onboarding an AWS Application in Britive

 As mentioned earlier in the Introduction and Terminology of this guide, you can choose to onboard an AWS application when your AWS organization has both management account(s) and member accounts.

-If you have selected to onboard the AWS application, then follow the steps outlined in this section to complete the onboarding process.
+If you selected to onboard the AWS application, follow the steps outlined in this section to complete the onboarding process.

 Steps for Onboarding an AWS Application